Add Contextual Menu on Your Website With HTML5

 </menu>

-Here is what we see in the browser.
+Here’s what it looks like in the browser.

 Make the menu functioning

-At this point, our new contextual menu does not do anything yet when we click on it.
-But it is very easy to make it function with bare JavaScript.
-In our example, we have a menu named “Email Selection”.
-This menu will let users send highlighted text with their email application.
+At this point, the contextual menu doesn’t do anything when clicked.
+However, making it functional with basic JavaScript is straightforward.
+In our example, the “Email Selection” menu will **let users send highlighted text via their email application**.

-To make this idea happen, let’s add the function to grab the user’s highlighted text.
+To implement this, let’s add a function to grab the user’s highlighted text.

 function getSelectedText() {